rpratam/amr/AMR_Analysis_Pipeline.md

 * **Resistance Gene Identifier (RGI):** A tool within CARD that predicts resistomes from genomic data based on homology and SNP models. ​

 # Table of Contents
-We outined

-### Short-reads Sequencing Technology (Illumina, MGI)
+We divide the material into several section

--- DNA Sequencing Platform
+* DNA Sequencing Platform
---- Short-reads technology (NGS)
+  * Short-reads technology (NGS)
----- Illumina
+   * Illumina
----- MGI
+   * MGI
---- Long-reads technology (TGS)
+  * Long-reads technology (TGS)
----- Oxford Nanopore Technology
+   * Oxford Nanopore Technology
----- Pacific Bioscience
+   * Pacific Bioscience
--- Importance of linux
+* Importance of linux
---- only have Windows? no Problem, WSL2 got your back
+  * only have Windows? no Problem, WSL2 got your back
---- Install conda for easier environment setup
+  * Install conda for easier environment setup
---- Basic on linux command
+  * Basic on linux command
--- Bioinformatics pipeline
+* Bioinformatics pipeline
+  * Before start, understand the raw sequence data (*.fastq)
---- NGS Whole Genome Sequence data (Illumina, MGI)
+  * NGS Whole Genome Sequence analysis (Illumina, MGI)
----- Whats is Fastq files? why it is important
----- Quality check for your fastq using FastQC
+   * Quality check for your fastq using FastQC
----- Another tools for QC and filtering, Fastp
+   * Another tools for QC and filtering, Fastp
----- Assemble your genome using Spades/Shovill
+   * Assemble your genome using Spades/Shovill
----- Check for the quality of assembly using QUAST
+   * Check for the quality of assembly using QUAST
----- What your assembly looks like?
+   * What your assembly looks like?
 Bandage will show you!
----- Is your genome assembly complete?
+   * Is your genome assembly complete?
 Busco can help check that!
----- Does your assembly free from contamination? lets ask CheckM!
+   * Does your assembly free from contamination? lets ask CheckM!
----- Annotate your genome for functional gene with Prokka
+   * Annotate your genome for functional gene with Prokka
----- Lets see if your genome contain that dangerous AMR, come in Abricate!
+   * Lets see if your genome contain that dangerous AMR, say hello to Abricate!